100 Basic Japanese Verbs For Beginners

 What’s Next After Learning Japanese Verbs?

 Solely memorizing these essential words isn’t enough.
-Applying them to simple situations is one thing, but speaking Japanese goes beyond present, past and negative tenses.
-For example, the Japanese language makes far more use of passive verbs than English (head to our guide on Japanese passive voice here).
-Besides that, there will also come a time where you want to use volitional forms (“Let’s do it” in English).
+Applying them to simple situations is one thing, but speaking Japanese goes beyond present, past, and negative tenses.
+For example, the Japanese language makes far more use of passive verbs than English (head to our guide on Japanese passive voice).
+Besides that, there will also come a time when you want to use volitional forms (“Let’s do it” in English).

 There’s a lot to take in, but we’re guiding you one step at a time.
-After this, learn to make a wider range of expressions and draw in details by learning about Japanese adjectives and adverbs.
-If you aren’t sure you’re ready for it, head to our 100 basic Japanese words guide.
+After this, learn to make a wider range of expressions and draw in detail by learning about Japanese adjectives and adverbs.

 Ready to go to the next chapter of our Japanese learning guide?
 Read our other comprehensive article on: